NailGafiyatov/About-Me/README.md

 • JUNIT, JSON, log4j, JDBC Template, Hibernate.

+As a hobby, I created a Software engineer token in the Solidity language, which you can find on the BSCScan website (the official portal for tracking crypto transactions and getting to know projects) at the link: https://bscscan.com/token/0x4c40f01e21ee29cb2c97112c602227c645a4f3ab.
+Details in the read.me of the project

 <!--
 **NailGafiyatov/NailGafiyatov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.